nitin-dominic/NR/_pages/about.md

 ### My academic background

-I am a Postdoctoral Associate in the Department of [Agricultural and Biosystems Engineering](https://www.ndsu.edu/aben/) at [North Dakota State University](https://www.ndsu.edu/).
-I earned my doctoral degree in Agriculturtal and Biosystems Engineering from North Dakota State University in the [NDSU Sun Lab](https://sites.google.com/view/ndsusunslab) where I was advsied by [Dr. Xin (Rex) Sun](https://www.ndsu.edu/aben/faculty_and_staff/personnel/dr_xin_rex_sun/).
+I am a Postdoctoral Associate in the Department of [Agricultural and Biosystems Engineering](https://www.ndsu.edu/aben/) at [ND State University](https://www.ndsu.edu/).
+I earned my doctoral degree in Agriculturtal and Biosystems Engineering from ND State University in the [NDSU Sun Lab](https://sites.google.com/view/ndsusunslab) where I was advsied by [Dr. Xin (Rex) Sun](https://www.ndsu.edu/aben/faculty_and_staff/personnel/dr_xin_rex_sun/).
 Prior to this, I earned my master's degree in Agricultural Engineering with a specialization in Agricultural Systems and Management from the [Indian Institute of Technology (IIT), Kharagpur](https://www.iitkgp.ac.in/), India.
 While my two years at the institute, I worked in the Soil Physics Lab and was advised by [Prof. B.S.
 Das](https://scholar.google.co.in/citations?hl=en&user=oEvfFMYAAAAJ&view_op=list_works&sortby=pubdate) and co-advised by [Dr. Rajendra Machavaram](https://sites.google.com/site/rajendramachavaram/).
 I also hold a bachelor's degree in Agricultural Engineering from Sam Higginbottom University of Agriculture, Technology and Sciences [(SHUATS)](https://shuats.edu.in/), India.
 You can find my extended CV [here](CV_Rai.pdf).

 ### Work philosophy